-The exhibition “Artist’s Voices” gives a unique perspective on some of the different stories that acted as the origin for many of the works in The Ingram Collection.
-One of the most interesting pieces is Frink’s Riace III (1986), and the tall, rough-surfaced sculpture is one of four pieces with the same origin.
+The exhibition “Artist’s Voices” gives a unique perspective on some of the origins and inspirations behind many of the works in The Ingram Collection.
+One of the most interesting pieces is Elisabeth Frink’s Riace III (1986), one of a series of four towering sculptures.

-The strong, powerful figures give a warrior-like image, which link directly to Frink’s inspiration for the pieces.
-When two ancient Greek warrior statues were discovered in 1972 off the coast of Riace, Italy, her first thoughts were that ‘the original figures were very beautiful, but also very sinister... these were warriors who would go out and fight your battles for you, mercenaries... in other words they were thugs’.
+The strong, powerful figures, with the intimidating aura of warriors, have a historic inspiration.
+In 1972, two ancient Greek warrior statues were discovered under the sea, off the coast of Riace, Italy, Frink's first thoughts were that ‘the original figures were very beautiful, but also very sinister... these were warriors who would go out and fight your battles for you, mercenaries... in other words they were thugs’.

-In response, Frink created the four sculptures cast in bronze.
-Riace III (1986) features a face painted white, which acts as a mask, inspired by his growing interest in Aboriginal art after a visit to Australia.
-The figures represent ancient Greek mercenaries, and because Frink was a supporter of Amnesty International, she has said, “Thuggishness is a bit of a preoccupation with me.
+In response to this stunning archaeological discovery, Frink created the Riace warriors: four huge sculptures cast in bronze.
+Riace III (1986) features a mask-like face painted white, itself inspired in part by her growing interest in Aboriginal art after a visit to Australia.
+The figures represent ancient Greek mercenaries, and despite allusion to violence and militant themes, Frink was a supporter of Amnesty International, and noted, “Thuggishness is a bit of a preoccupation with me.
 It hinges on all my humanitarian sentiments.”

-However, what can definitely be learned from these sculptures is that there are sometimes more rich cultural and emotional stories behind certain artworks than we might first think.
+What can definitely be learned from these sculptures are the rich cultural and emotional stories behind certain artworks, more than we might first think.

 See Frink's Riace sculpture in our current exhibition #LightboxArtistsVoices